Brazil steelmaker CSN drafting bid for miner Samarco, source says

 An agreement may not be easy, according to the source, due to Samarco's liabilities related to its 2015 disaster in the city of Mariana.
 Shareholders, which have committed to pay for damages, may resist any proposal to give up control of operations while keeping that liability.

-Samarco and Vale did not immediately respond to requests for comment.
+Samarco, Vale, and representatives for the creditors did not immediately reply to requests for comment.
 BHP and press representatives for the group of financial creditors declined to comment.

 The judge overseeing Samarco's bankruptcy has scheduled a mediation hearing for Tuesday between two groups presenting competing restructuring proposals, one led by creditors and the other by the unions with the support of Vale and BHP.